Can a dive checklists help us avoid diving accidents? Divers Alert Network believes they might!

 When considering the number of participants in diving activities worldwide, the number of serious accidents is extremely low.

 With sports such as golf, tennis, and bicycling outperforming scuba diving many times over when it comes to accidents.
-And even with scuba diving growing in popularity, measured by number of participants worldwide, the total number of accidents has actually declined!
+And even with scuba diving growing in popularity, measured by the number of participants worldwide, the total number of accidents has actually declined!

 However, just because diving is a safe sport, doesn’t mean we shouldn’t try to make it even safer, without of course removing the fun of it.